CONSUMER SENTIMENT TRACKER

 Spending & Saving Considerations

-A third of consumers saved their spare cash in March or used it to pay down debts.
+Over a third of consumers saved their spare cash in December or used it to pay down debts.
 The next most popular options were vacation/travel, home repair/improvement, and investing.
-Vacation and home improvement were both up compared to last month and last year.
-Despite higher spending comfort, consumers are increasingly looking for ways to save, as well—they’re shopping on sale, using coupons/discount codes when possible, and cooking at home, though home cooking was down slightly this month versus last.
+Consumers continue looking for ways to save, as well—shopping on sale, using coupons/discount codes when possible, and cooking at home.

 Financial Outlook Score